Dreaming381/Latios-Framework-Documentation/Transforms/README.md

 # QVVS Transforms

-QVVS Transforms is a collection of 3D transform systems based on a concept of a QVVS representation.
+QVVS Transforms is a set of 3D transform mathematics and complementary runtime system based on a concept of a QVVS representation.
 A QVVS is a vector-based representation of an object transform that can account for position, rotation, and uniform scale in both local space and world space.
 In addition, it can also account for a flavor of non-uniform scale in local space referred to as **stretch**.
 Stretch influences children positions as one would expect, but does not influence children in such a way that would introduce shear.
 This makes QVVS transforms ideal for representing skeletal squash-and-stretch animations or physics-based elastic compounds.

 Check out the [Getting Started](Getting%20Started.md) page!